Commercial Mortgages: A Complete Guide for UK Business Owners | Spark Finance Blog

 LTV, rates, and what to expect

-- Mark Grant, Relationship Manager, Spark Finance
+- Mark Grant, Head of Asset and Property Finance, Spark Finance

 What lenders assess

 For owner-occupied commercial mortgages, the primary assessment is the business's ability to service the mortgage from trading income.
-Lenders apply an interest coverage ratio (ICR), typically requiring that the business's annual profit before interest is 125-150 percent of the annual mortgage interest.
+Lenders apply an interest coverage ratio (ICR), typically requiring that the business's annual profit before interest is 125-150% of the annual mortgage interest.
 They also assess the property itself: location, condition, lease status, planning use, and market value via a RICS valuation.

 The application process

-Commercial mortgage applications require a formal RICS valuation of the property (instructed and paid for by the borrower, typically 500-2,000 pounds depending on property size and type), a solicitor for both the lender and the borrower to handle legal due diligence and Land Registry charges, the standard business financial documentation, and the property details (title documents, lease details, planning history).
+Commercial mortgage applications require a formal RICS valuation of the property (instructed and paid for by the borrower, typically £500-£2,000 depending on property size and type), a solicitor for both the lender and the borrower to handle legal due diligence and Land Registry charges, the standard business financial documentation, and the property details (title documents, lease details, planning history).

 Total timescales from application to completion are typically 4-8 weeks for straightforward transactions.
 More complex properties (multiple tenants, development potential, planning restrictions, title issues) can take longer.
 Using a broker who has established relationships with commercial mortgage lenders and can co-ordinate valuers, solicitors, and lender underwriters typically reduces the overall timeline.